 Immunological mechanisms of HIV and cancer co-morbidity

 People living with HIV (PLWH) are more prone to develop cancer due to their lowered immune surveillance.
 Although antiretroviral therapy has sharply decreased the prevalence of AIDS-defining cancers, there has been an increased incidence of non-AIDS-defining cancers.
 Importantly, PLWH who develop cancer show a significantly higher mortality rate than uninfected people.
 PLWH are generally less immunocompetent at a basal level, and evidence suggests that antiretroviral therapy can deplete T-cells in the tissues of specific subtypes of patients.
-Consequently, PLWH are at a major risk of developing an incomplete response to therapy and eventually relapse.
+Consequently, PLWH are at a major risk of developing an incomplete response to therapy and eventually relapsing.
 We aim to develop adjuvant treatment strategies to anticipate drug resistance and improve the outcome of cancer treatment in PLWH.

 The Romano lab has experience in: